craigbuckler/js-adv-notes/dom/1-dom-select.md

 ![anchor link](dom-node.png)

-* it has a couple of attributes (as well as default ones)
+* it has a couple of attributes set (as well as default ones)
 * it also has the text value which is another child node

 Even whitespace in an HTML document is stored in the DOM tree.
 This can be confusing at first, e.g. the `ul` tag could have seven child nodes rather than three because each `li` has whitespace around it.